-Under the terms of the Amended Section 106 PA, SHPO has adopted a monitoring role for projects with No Effect to historic properties and for routine No Adverse Effect findings, rather than a project-by-project review.
-PennDOT is not required to seek SHPO concurrence on Findings of No Historic Properties Affected.
-Therefore, there will be no review period for a response from SHPO.
-However, SHPO may elect to review and comment on any project within the review period.
+Under the terms of the Section 106 PA, the SHPO has adopted a monitoring role for projects with No Effect to historic properties and for routine No Adverse Effect findings, rather than a project-by-project review.
+PennDOT is not required to seek the SHPO concurrence on Findings of No Historic Properties Affected.
+Therefore, there will be no review period for a response from the SHPO.
+However, the SHPO may elect to review and comment on any project within the review period.

 Once the finding is made, the Section 106 process is considered completed and a NEPA document may be approved.
-However, if the SHPO or other signatory party to the Amended Section 106 PA, or consulting party on the project (possible, but unlikely), objects to the finding within 30 days, under Dispute Resolution Clause XI, PennDOT must consult to resolve the objection.
+However, if the SHPO or a consulting party on the project objects to the finding within 30 days, under Dispute Resolution Clause XI, PennDOT must consult to resolve the objection.